Vax-Before-Travel Vaccines

 Plague Vaccine

 The WHO-Plague Vaccines in Preclinical Development and Clinical Trials was published in 2023.
-The primary outcomes were efficacy, safety, and immunogenicity, which were assessed using the Cochrane Collaborations tool.
-The study concluded that a single-dose F1-based mRNA-LNP vaccine protects the lethal plague bacterium.
+The primary outcomes assessed were efficacy, safety, and immunogenicity using the Cochrane Collaboration's tool.
+The study concluded that a single-dose F1-based mRNA-LNP vaccine is effective in protecting against the lethal plague bacterium.

 Polio Vaccines